ericaro/mrepo/README.md

 #mrepo - multi repo toolbox

-*mrepo* is a programming toolbox to deal with 'workspace' that contains several repositories
+*mrepo* is a programming toolbox to deal with 'workspace' that contains several git repositories

 `az`  is a command line utility to execute arbitrary commands on each repository.
 Typically you want to do:

     $ az git fetch

-to run `git fetch` on every repository in your workspace.
+to `git fetch` every git repository in your workspace.

-Even better, because fetch spent a lot of time waiting for server response,
+Even better, because `fetch` actually spend a lot of time waiting for server response:

     $ az -a git fetch

-to start a 'git fetch' command on each repository asynchronously.
+that will `git fetch`  on each repository, but in parallel.
 It's 10x faster.

 Of course you can run any command you want

     $ az mkdir -p src/main/java

+Sometimes you need to run some basic statistics on those results:

+    git rev-parse --abbrev-ref HEAD

+will give you the current branch

+But what about all branches, in the workspace ?

+    $ az -count git rev-parse --abbrev-ref HEAD
+      24 : dev
+      12 : master
+      ___________
+      36

 # Details